443eb9/snowflake/README.md

 > [!WARNING]
 > This application is still at pre-alpha stage, and under heavy development.
 Think twice before storing anything important.
+>
+> Backward compatibility is only available for the previous version.